Sohamsk/Sohamsk/README.md

 ## 🚀 About Me
 - 👀 I’m interested in Game Development & Web Development.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning Rust.
 - 📫 You can reach me using my [Twitter](https://twitter.com/sohamsk02/) or [Linkedin](https://www.linkedin.com/in/sohamsk02/).

 ## 🛠 Skills